 It is in the next lines that it becomes clear what the speaker values about this particular tree and why he spends so much time watching it, talking about it and to it.
 The tree is steadfast in a way that the rest of life is not.
 It has observed the speaker at his highs and lows and when everything was almost “lost.”
 One might assume, considering the speaker’s professed affection for the tree, that it had something to do with all not being “lost.”
 Perhaps the constant presence of the tree outside the window reassured the speaker.
 Then, in some way, improved his life before he considered himself completely “lost.”

 The fourth stanza finalizes the connection the speaker and the tree have.
 Together they relate in a way that two humans, or two trees, could not.
 The speaker has his own human concerns.
 They are his “inner…weather.”
-On the other side of the spectrum the tree only cares with the “outer” world.
+On the other side of the spectrum, the tree only cares about the “outer” world.

 In conclusion, a reader should consider how the speaker has an entire mental world to navigate.
 This is the weather he is struggling with.
 The tree on the other hand is completely absorbed by the “outer.”
-It cares for the actual weather, the rain and storms.
-When they are beside one another these opposite cares balance one another out.
+It cares for the actual weather, the rain, and storms.
+When they are beside one another these opposite care balances one another out.